hamzhfreajat/Normalization/README.md

-# interview-task
+# Important Note
-This is an evaluation task that is handed to candidates to evaluate their coding and Object-Oriented design skills.
+The purpose of this assignment is to evaluate the candidates skills as an initial step in the hiring process, it is important not to share your solution or even this task with any other party or other potential candidates, this will help both of us in our evaluation and hiring process and avoid any discomfort for both of us.

 # Task overview
-The candidate should implement a normalization java utility to be used to normalize numerical columns in a CSV file, the project will support two types of normalization and standardization:
+The candidate should implement a normalization java utility to be used to normalize numerical columns in a CSV file, the project will support two types of normalization approaches:
 * Z-Score
 * Min-Max scaling